 Tender and relatively thin, asparagus cooks quickly and gets nice and charred on the grill.
 It can be cut up into a salad, served as a brunch entrée with eggs, or as a side dish for any meal.

-How to grill: Our new recipe for grilled asparagus with a perfect sunny egg is designed to cook indoors on our grill pan!
+How to grill: This simple yet delicious grilled asparagus with a perfect sunny egg makes a filling breakfast or mid-day snack!
 To make it, coat asparagus in olive oil, salt, and pepper in a bowl.
-Add to the grill over medium heat and immediately cover (with a lid that covers the asparagus or close an outdoor grill).
+Add to the grill over medium heat and immediately cover (either with a lid that covers the asparagus or by closing an outdoor grill).
 Keep covered for 3 minutes, then uncover, flip the asparagus, and grill for 2 more minutes.
 If you like it a little softer, grill for an additional minute.

 Fresh summer corn is incredible, but even out-of-season corn can taste pretty good when it’s grilled—juicy, sweet kernels with an undeniably crispy, smoky exterior.
-You can coat them in butter and eat on the cob, or better yet, cut off the kernels, add some chile powder, Cotija cheese, and lime juice for an out-of-this-world elote dish without the mess.
+You can coat them in butter and eat on the cob, or better yet, cut off the kernels, add some oyster and soy sauce, garlic, and chiles for out-of-this-world Corn Krapow, inspired by the classic Thai dish.

-How to grill: Peel off the husks and remove silks from corn, and then grill over medium heat, turning on each side every 3–4 minutes until kernels are tender and charred, about 12–15 minutes total.
-(It will happen faster on an outdoor grill!)
+How to grill: Peel off the husks and remove silks from corn, and then grill over medium heat, turning on each side every 3–4 minutes until kernels are tender and charred, about 10-12 minutes, or 12–15 minutes total if using an indoor grill.
 You can either eat it directly on the cob, or remove the kernels.

 While probably not the first veggie that comes to mind, grilled lettuce brings a whole new level of flavor to an ordinary salad.
 The lettuce holds its shape and crunchiness while wilting just slightly on the outside, and gives a burst of smokiness to every bite!
 Try pairing with a savory dressing, like Caesar.